 Centene plans to buy a New York Medicare company.
-We need to let the NY Attorney General that many California substance use treatment facilities are failing because of policies adopted by Centene post its merger with Health Net in 2016.
+We need to alert the NY Attorney General that many California substance use treatment facilities are failing because of policies adopted by Centene post its merger with Health Net in 2016.

+We have a unique opportunity to influence what happens in New York by communicating to their Attorney General that Centene needs to first face the mess it has made in California.
 Many well-respected California facilities have had to close their doors, or are struggling to stay open, because Centene has refused to quickly implement and follow the direction of our Insurance Commissioner to pay its long overdue 2015-2016 claims.

 Strength in Numbers!